 Here are some common sense guidelines to enjoying the beach safely.
 You should always check with a lifeguard for up to date information on rips, stingers and general beach safety.
 Young children and weak swimmers need to take extra care at surf beaches as the waves and undertows can be much more powerful than they look.
 As always, sun protection is recommended.

 The sun on Norfolk Island is intense and caution should be taken when spending long periods of time outdoors.
 Any sun injury enough to cause tanning will increase your risk of skin cancer and premature aging of the skin.
 If you are taking medication it is important that you consult your Doctor concerning the chances of photosensitization occurring.
-Photosensitization is an increased sensitivity to sun exposure, it is a possible side effect of certain medications, including certain kinds of antibiotics, heart and blood pressure medicines, antihistamines and antidepressants.
+Photosensitization is an increased sensitivity to sun exposure.

 Things you can do to minimise your chances of getting over exposed to the sun include: